This is an updated version of a post from 2017!

 Surprisingly (but maybe not so surprisingly), the cost was essentially the same.
 While we consider zero waste shopping to be more expensive, we’re actually rejecting all those pre-packaged filler items that jack up our grocery bills.
 The final? $56.10 (FT) to $59.76 (Walmart).

-Not so shocking was the amount of waste the Walmart trip produced, but even I was surprised by the sheer amount of packaging they give you with no other choice.
+Not so shocking was the amount of waste the Walmart trip produced.
+Still, I was shocked by the sheer amount of packaging they give you with no other choice.
 If you want fresh fruits or vegetables, you have to get plastic 85% of the time.
 Additionally, if you could buy a few unpackaged apples for $2 or get a 5-pound bag for essentially the same price, I understand why you’d buy the bigger option.

 But – if you are able – isn’t it worth it to spend a few more dollars to keep 18 plastic bags/containers out of the landfill EVERY WEEK?

 That being said, I can foresee how a Walmart trip would result in a lot more food waste.
-Cheaper prices drive you to purchase more even if you don’t need it.
 I mean, we’ve all bought that big bag of apples with the best of intentions, only to find them going bad in the produce drawer of our fridge.

 While in Fresh Thyme I was happy to see how relatively little trash I actually produced!
 (I use these bags for dry bulk and they’re amazing!)
 When you’re stuck into the zero waste lifestyle it can often seem like you produce a lot of trash, even if you’ve drastically reduced your waste.
 (Which you undoubtedly have.)
 So it was nice to see a side-by-side comparison of how much I was actually reducing my footprint with each shop.